This post may contain affiliate links.

 Time for some fancy Stained Glass Fall Leaf Art!

 It’s Fall!
 The weather is turning a little cooler and the leaves are changing colors in our neck of the woods.
 We are enjoying this beautiful season and have decided to create some fall masterpieces to show it!
-We made some stained glass painted fall leaves.
+The kids and I made some stained glass painted fall leaves.
 Art projects are an all time favorite of my little girl, so she is always begging to do more.
 This was a project she loved!

-Once all of the glue patterns have dried, paint them with watercolors between the lines.
+Once all of the glue patterns have dried, paint the leaves with watercolor paints between the lines.
 We had fun mixing lots of colors to make varying colors of leaves.

 My daughter was so excited to help hang them all in the window and pose for the blog!